tracingsummit/tracingsummit.github.io/ts/2023/sframe.md

 discuss ideas for further possible use cases around in-application user space stack tracing.

+## Biography - Indu Bhagat

+Indu Bhagat is a member of the Linux Toolchain group at Oracle.
+Recently, she has been actively working on the SFrame stack trace format.
+Previously, she has contributed to the CTF/BTF support in the GNU Toolchain.

 ## Biography - Jose E. Marchesi

 GNU hacker and maintainer.
 Main author and maintainer of GNU poke and GNU